 New Orleans Baptist Theological Seminary does not discriminate against applicants/ students on the basis of personal disabilities.
 The Seminary, in voluntary compliance with the American Disabilities Act, will provide reasonable institutional accommodations, modifications, and adjustments to enable and empower students with disabilities to participate in Seminary programs and activities to the fullest extent possible.
 However, NOBTS cannot support accommodations that place undue hardship on the Seminary or its resources or which alter the essential requirements of curriculum and academic progress.
 While the seminary does not provide direct assistance to students in the form of equipment or personnel, accommodations may be made by individual professors at their discretion.
 These accommodations usually take the form of early access to lecture materials in electronic format and additional time to complete tests and assignments.
-The most efficient way to pursue such accommodations is to provide the Director of Testing and Counseling (Dr. Jeff Nave, inave@nobts.edu, 504-282-4455 ext.
-8004) with documentation of the condition for which you seek accommodations you desire.
-The Director of Testing and Counseling (Dr. Jeff Nave, inave@nobts.edu, 504-282-4455 ext.
-8004) with documentation of the condition for which you seek accommodations you desire.
+The most efficient way to pursue such accommodations is to provide the Director of Testing and Counseling (Dr. Jeff Nave, jnave@nobts.edu, 504-282-4455 ext.
+8004) with documentation of the condition for which you seek accommodation, an explanation of helpful accommodations received in the past, and a description of the specific accommodations you desire.
 The Director of Testing and Counseling will document your request and communicate on your behalf with the professors who teach the course(s) for which you are registered.
 The seminary reserves the right to consider each request for "special" accommodations on a case by case basis pursuant to the criteria enumerated above.